afrind/warp-draft/draft-ietf-moq-transport.md

 * Track Namespace: Identifies the track namespace in the ANNOUNCE message for which this response is provided.

+* Track Name: Identifies the track name in the ANNOUNCE message for which this response is provided.
+This field MAY be empty.

 * Error Code: Identifies an integer error code for announcement failure.